Your Attic Experts.

 Here are some ways poor attic ventilation can interfere with your indoor air quality.

 Without adequate airflow in your attic, warm, moist air from daily household activities such as cooking, showering, and doing laundry can rise and become trapped.
-Over time, this creates the perfect environment for mold and mildew to grow.
-Mold spores can spread through your ventilation system or tiny air leaks, circulating throughout your home and negatively impacting respiratory health.
+Over time, this creates the perfect environment for mould and mildew to grow.
+Mould spores can spread through your ventilation system or tiny air leaks, circulating throughout your home and negatively impacting respiratory health.
 If you’ve ever noticed a pungent, musty odour or experienced more allergy-like symptoms indoors, your attic may be the culprit.
-Investing in proper attic ventilation and upgrading old insulation to blown-in insulation in Mississauga can help you quickly restore balance and eliminate mold infestations from your attic and home.
-To learn more about attic insulation upgrades and attic mold remediation, contact Ecoomfort.
+Investing in proper attic ventilation and upgrading old insulation to blown-in insulation in Mississauga can help you quickly restore balance and eliminate mould infestations from your attic and home.
+To learn more about attic insulation upgrades and attic mould remediation, contact Ecoomfort.

 Poor ventilation doesn’t just stay in the attic.
 It can compromise your insulation’s performance.
 When insulation absorbs excess moisture, its effectiveness drops significantly.
 Wet or compacted insulation loses its R-value, allowing heat to escape in the winter and infiltrate in the summer.
 This can cause uneven temperatures throughout your home and force your HVAC system to work harder, which may lead to higher energy bills and less consistent indoor air quality.